 Why flow chemistry may be a better choice for your reactions

-Continuous flow chemistry techniques may be a better choice for your chemistry and is well worth investigating if you’re interested in producing consistent, fast, and safer chemistry.
+Continuous flow chemistry techniques may be a better choice for your chemistry and

 There are many designs of continuous flow reactors that allow you to have more control over your experiment parameters and prevent them from being a limiting factor in the same way that can happen in a batch reactor: